nmeum/riscv-utils/README.md

 The feature set of provided procedures is centered around easing the development of utilities for RISC-V (especially instruction set simulators).
-Currently the following features a provided:
+Currently the following features are provided:

 * `decode.scm`: Decoding of RISC-V instructions.
 * `encode.scm`: Encoding of RISC-V instructions.